Tips for a Successful Scouting Trip to Portugal

 Learn Some Portuguese

-Before your scouting trip, it can be a good idea to learn some Portuguese, so we’ll take a minute to discuss that now - this will not only enhance your trip but will make your whole transition smoother and deepen your connection to your new home.
-We've put together a roadmap to help you get started on your language learning journey:
+Before your scouting trip, it can be a good idea to learn some Portuguese, so we'll take a minute to talk and discuss that now - this will not only enhance your trip but will make your whole transition smoother and deepen your connection to your new home.

 1. Set learning goals